 This KPI measures and reports on the percentage of first-year students who complete 3 successive years of study with the university.
 There are many reasons a student might drop out and not make it from the first year to their third.

-KPI Example: Increase first year to third-year retention rates to 90% by 12/12/2019
+KPI Example: Increase first year to third-year retention rates to 90% by 12/12/2023

 The admin rate is a KPI which measures and informs management of the percentage of those who applied to the university and who were offered acceptance to study.

 KPI Example: Increase admin rate to 95% by 24/12/2023

-Student Outcome KPIs
+Student outcome KPIs

 The educational institution exists to provide the best possible service to its students, so it's essential to measure success in this area.

-Student to Teacher Ratio
+Student to teacher ratio

 Measure how many students are admitted per class, per teacher.
 If you have a low student to teacher ratio, you're creating the best opportunity to give each student the attention they need.

-KPI Example: Decrease student to teacher ratio to 40:1 by 12/08/2019
+KPI Example: Decrease student to teacher ratio to 40:1 by 12/08/2023

 By measuring how frequently students attend their classes, you’ll get an idea of student satisfaction and engagement.
 A low attendance rate should raise alarm bells, giving you the opportunity to investigate why students aren’t turning up.

-KPI Example: Increase student attendance rate to 97% by 03/09/2019
+KPI Example: Increase student attendance rate to 97% by 03/09/2023

 Is the course too difficult?
 Is the workload unreasonable?
 Does the institution have the correct materials for students to use?
 In a similar way, students hitting their highest potential grades will signify a good balance of materials, facilities, courses, and teaching.

-KPI Example: Increase graduation rate to 80% by 24/12/2019
+KPI Example: Increase graduation rate to 80% by 24/12/2023

 Research KPIs provide universities with information regarding their performance in providing relevant and valued research to the community they serve.

 Research funds earned by an institution provide an indication of its effectiveness in conducting relevant and valued research, while also informing the community about how the university funds its efforts towards the advancement of knowledge.

-KPI Example: Increase research income to $200 million by 15/12/2019
+KPI Example: Increase research income to $200 million by 15/12/2023

 The numbers of refereed publications in reputable journals is a KPI which measures the research output of a university.

-KPI Example: Increase publications per academic staff to 5% by 28/12/2019
+KPI Example: Increase publications per academic staff to 5% by 28/12/2023